 "In Ayurvedic tradition, sesame oil was (and still is) the popular choice.
 Sunflower oil has been suggested by many, but coconut oil is the most popular oil used today, particularly because of its known antioxidant and anti-inflammatory activity (which are both important for promoting oral health)," says Burhenne.
 "According to one review3, there have also been reports of oil pulling with olive oil, gooseberry extract, mangos, and even milk.
 However, these have not been used in research to study oil pulling benefits."

 7 benefits of oil pulling.

-Reduces bad bacteria.
+It may reduces bad bacteria.

-The rumors are true: Oil pulling can support a healthy oral microbiome.
 "The whole premise behind oil pulling is that the fatty part of the oil attaches to the fatty cell membrane of the bacteria in your mouth, captures it, and then you spit the bacteria out with it," cosmetic dentist Victoria Veytsman, DDS, tells mbg.

 Bad bacteria can lead to a host of dental issues, including bad breath.
 However, there aren't enough clinical studies done on bad breath and oil pulling to ensure its efficacy in that regard.